Deadlines and Important Dates

-If you have previously taken undergraduate accounting courses and have questions about which World Campus courses to enroll in, please send your unofficial transcript and questions to [email protected].
+If you have previously taken undergraduate accounting courses and have questions about which World Campus courses to enroll in to sit for the CPA exam, please send your questions and unofficial transcript to [email protected].
 If you already know which courses to take and/or do NOT require advice, you may sign up for your courses directly.
 To do so, simply complete a nondegree enrollment form and course registration form.
 Scan and email your completed documents to [email protected].
 Please note that because of course controls, you may not be able to schedule classes until close to the start of the semester.
 You may also need to complete additional courses in order to meet the prerequisite for each class.

 Checking Your Status

 You can check the status of your application by using the same login information established for the online application form and choosing "MyPennState — Check Application Status."
 Your decision letter (confirming your acceptance or denial) will be mailed four to six weeks after receipt of all application materials.
 An admissions counselor will contact you if additional information is required.